GenericMappingTools/GMT.jl/docs/src/arrows.md

 Finally, Cartesian vectors may take this option:

+- *uv=scale*\
-- *uv=scale* -- Expects input vx,vy vector components and uses the scale to convert to polar coordinates with length in given unit.
+   Expects input vx,vy vector components and uses the scale to convert to polar coordinates with length in given unit.